GCSE Maths Revision: 10 Proven Tips to Boost Your Grade

 4. Use the “Teach It Back” Method

-Once you’ve learned a topic, explain it out loud as if you’re teaching someone else.
-Can you explain how to complete the square without looking at your notes?
-Can you walk through a probability tree problem step by step?
-If you can’t teach it, you don’t really understand it.
-This technique reveals gaps in your knowledge that passive re-reading never catches.
+Once you’ve learned a topic, explain it out loud like you’re teaching someone else.
+Can you talk through completing the square without notes?
+Can you walk a probability tree problem step by step, saying why you multiply along branches?

 5. Practice, Practice, Practice (But Strategically)